corda/corda-gradle-plugins/cordapp-cpk/README.md

 - `cordappCPKDependencies`: Generates the "main" jar's `META-INF/CPKDependencies` file.

-- `cordappDetectPackages`: There are some packages that a CorDapp must _always_ include in its OSGi `Import-Package` header.
-(This is currently just for the sake of Hibernate and its lazy proxies when inside an OSGi framework.)
-The `cordappDetectPackages` task scans the `Export-Package` metadata inside the `cordaProvided` bundles for these packages so that the CorDapp can import their correct versions.

-(More technically correct, Bnd will import the correct package versions _automatically_, so long as some bundle on the compile classpath contains this information.
-We only need the required bundles to be transitive `api` dependencies of `corda-core`, append the packages to Bnds' `Import-Package` instruction, and then Gradle and Bnd will do the rest.)

 - `verifyBundle`: Verifies that the "main" jar's OSGi metadata is consistent with the packages that have been included in the CPK.
 This task uses Bnd's `Verifier` class with "strict" verification enabled to ensure that every `Import-Package` element has an associated version too.